pulp-platform/pulpissimo/README.md

   `pip3 install pyyaml`).
 - The SDK has its own dependencies, listed in https://github.com/pulp-platform/pulp-sdk/blob/master/README.md
+- minicom to view UART output in case you use the 'run' Makefile target with the FPGA platform (discouraged, you better use the approach outlined above)

 ## Repository organization
 The PULP and PULPissimo platforms are highly hierarchical and the Git